wesen1/ac-gema-run-submitter/README.md

 - [ ] Collect all known and working gema maps (maybe in a git repository, one directory per map name and sub directories per map revision)
 - [ ] Collect all mapmodels, textures, audio files that are required by the known gema maps
+- [ ] Filter out duplicated packages and maps
 - [ ] Verify that all packages may be distributed without violating copyrights
+- [ ] A repository like https://github.com/assaultcube/akimbo2 could be used to collect the package and maps.
+An alternative would be to use a new archive.org item.
+- [ ] Minimal proof of concept (1x texture, 1x mapsound, 1x mapmodel, 1x map)
 - [ ] Create a docker image for a package server with all needed maps and packages
 - [ ] Use the docker package server in the videofier's config